The Best Printer Buyer’s Guide – Summer 2022

 The Laser Option: Go Brother for High-Volume Printing on a Budget!

-Anyone needing ultra-fast or high-volume printing should absolutely go with a laser printer, available in both black and white (monochrome) and color models, as well as printer-only or multi-function models.
-Keep in mind that color lasers are not for photo printing, so think twice before you jump up to one of these models, because they tend to be quite a bit bulkier and more costly than monochrome models.
+Keep in mind that color lasers are not for photo printing, so think twice before you jump up to one of these models if all you care about are album-worthy photos.
 They are intended for business color printing, for example flyers, brochures, and presentations.

 Parting Thoughts